 Q: Can I bring my dog to Petrie Island?

-A: No, as with all city beaches, dogs are banned from all areas of Petrie Island by the order of the City of Ottawa.
-This applies to both leashed and unleashed dogs.
-This includes all trails, the Conservation Park, and beach areas.
-Nearby trails on the North Service Road are dog friendly.
+A: No, as with all city beaches, dogs are not allowed on the beaches, and are also banned from the entire island because it is a conservation area (Bylaw 2003-77).
+This applies to both leashed and unleashed dogs, includes all trails, the Conservation Park, and beach areas.
+The ban applies 365 days a year.
+Note that trails off the North Service Road are dog friendly.

 Q: Can I bring a BBQ for a picnic?

 A: Propane BBQ’s are allowed on the island.
 There is no limitation on size.
-Charcoal BBQ’s are prohibited.
+Charcoal BBQ’s are prohibited as there is no provision for disposal of waste.

 Q: Where are the washrooms located?

-A: The only flush toilets on the island are in the lifeguard station.
+A: The only flush toilets on the island are in the main pavilion.
 Please note that hours for these will vary by season and are operated by the City.
 Several portable toilets are located around the island from May to October.

 Q: Where can I go fishing?